AusterweilLab/MPBNP/README.md

   and follow on-screen instructions. **A reboot is required after installation.** The graphics driver contains the OpenCL driver for nvidia graphics cards.

-  > Note: `nvidia-346` is only available in 15.04.
-Prior to 15.04, if you only need OpenCL support, try install `nvidia-current`; if you need both CUDA and OpenCL, it is known that only the proprietary driver *directly downloaded* from nvidia's website can simultaneously support OpenCL and CUDA.
-However, the downloaded driver requires re-installation every time the Ubuntu kernel is updated, which is quite a hassle.
-Please use your own judgements for the best configuration.
+  > Note: In most cases, installing `nvidia-346` should enable both CUDA and OpenCL support successfully.
+The driver should support a range of nvidia devices, including GeForce, Quadro, and Tesla cards.
+However, if you have previously installed the proprietary driver *directly downloaded* from nvidia's website, chances are that `nvidia-346` won't work and you will have to stick to the [nvidia's driver](http://www.nvidia.com/Download/index.aspx?lang=en-us).

 * If you have an Intel graphics card that is integrated into an Intel CPU (known as Intel HD Graphics 4xxx and above), and do **NOT** have a discrete graphics card installed, the situation is a bit tricky.
 Intel does not provide an official OpenCL driver for Linux.
 However, there is an open-source project called *beignet* backed by Intel employees, which fortunately can be installed directly from Ubuntu repositories.
 Type